 For a gallery of game shots from St. Francis' win on Nov.
 17, visit my site at SmugMug.

-Above and below: Colin Harruff (above) pulls in a pass from Josh Miller and scampered 11 yards before tumbling into the end zone (below) for St. Francis' first-quarter touchdown and a 6-0 lead.
+Colin Harruff (above) pulled in a pass from Josh Miller then scampered 11 yards before tumbling into the end zone (below) for St. Francis' first-quarter touchdown and a 6-0 lead.

 Above: Yardage didn't come easy for St. Francis running back Antoin Campbell, but he did end up with 95 yards on 27 carries on the day.

 Above: Campbell's counterpart, the Wildcats' Dillon Baxter, gained 102 yards on 22 carries.
 Here, he's stopped by Cougars Quinn Doan (top) and Kory Stamps.